whosonfirst/go-whosonfirst-browser/README.md

   -cache-source string
     	A valid go-cache Cache URI string. (default "gocache://") -enable-all
-    	Enable all the available output handlers.
+    	Enable all the available output handlers EXCEPT the search handlers which need to be explicitly enable using the -enable-search* flags.
   -enable-data
     	Enable the 'geojson' and 'spr' and 'select' output handlers.
   -enable-geojson